GerardGascon/gerardgascon.github.io/_jams/2020-09-28-Mediepals.md

 title: "Mediepals"
 image: "mediepals.png"
 release: 2020
-description: A game developed for the Spain Game Devs Jam II about a birthday party with a "medieval" tournament inside it.
 short-description: A medieval tournament inside a birthday party.
-remarkable: true
 banner: Mediepal.png
 gallery:
   - type: video